MayouKurayami/KK_HSceneOptions/README.md

 ## Installation
 Place **KK_HAutoSets.dll** in BepInEx root folder.
-This is a BepInEx 4 plugin, to run it with BepInEx 5 you'd need [BepInEx 4 Patcher](https://github.com/BepInEx/BepInEx.BepInEx4Upgrader)
+This is a BepInEx 4 plugin, to run it with BepInEx 5 you'd need [BepInEx 4 Patcher](https://github.com/BepInEx/BepInEx.BepInEx4Upgrader) (Included within HF Patch)

 ## Configurations
 Configurations are located in *config.ini* in the BepInEx root folder, under section **[MK.KK_HAutoSets]**.

-It is however recommended to adjust the configs via the in-game plugin settings page instead of directly editing the config file.
+***It is recommended to adjust the configs via the in-game plugin settings page instead of directly editing the config file.***
 - **Auto equip sub-accessories (SubAccessories)** - Auto equip sub-accessories at the start of H **(Default: false)**

 - **Hide shadow casted by female limbs and accessories (HideFemaleShadow)** - Hide shadow casted by female limbs and accessories.
 This does not affect shadows casted by the head or hair **(Default: false)**